Inklingo

 talvez

-This is a modern, single-word spelling of 'tal vez', widely used and understood to express possibility.
-It's a common and convenient choice.
+This is a common, slightly more informal variant of 'tal vez', used to express possibility.

 A friendly rabbit stands at a fork in the road on a grassy hill, looking undecidedly between a path leading towards a bright sun and a path leading towards a large, fluffy cloud.